EarthDragon10/monitoring-pollution-app/README.md

 # Description

-### Appointments: A List of Appointments Removable by the user using the useState hook.
+### Pollution App: Realize an app that allows you to get information regarding the quality of life of cities through the use of the external service Teleport.

 # Technologies